MLOntology/MLO/README.md

 coordinator.
 Thus, the collaborators’ files will be identified with the name mloCn.owl, where n is the number that identifies the collaborator.
-The collaborators’ productions are submitted to a set of procedures that appropriately create, add or change axioms stored in the SKAU environment knowledge base, in the form of .jason files and which are named mlom.jason, where m is a number that identifies any of the files.
-The list of the .jason files produced by the procedures on the files created by the collaborators can be seen in Figure 4.
+The collaborators’ productions are submitted to a set of procedures that appropriately create, add or change axioms stored in the SKAU environment knowledge base, in the form of **.json** files and which are named *mlom.json*, where m is a number that identifies any of the files.
+The list of the **.json** files produced by the procedures on the files created by the collaborators can be seen in Figure 4.

 <div align="center">
   <img src="http://a2rd.net.br/img/SKAUxmlo.jpg">.

- Figure 4 The relationship between .jason files and the SKAU environment knowledge base
+ Figure 4 The relationship between **.json** files and the SKAU environment knowledge base
 </div>

-The representation of the knowledge base, in the SKAU model as a set of ontologies, some in the .jason format, is appropriate to make the process of use by the A2RD agents and inference devices more effective and faster.
+The representation of the knowledge base, in the SKAU model as a set of ontologies, some in the **.json** format, is appropriate to make the process of use by the A2RD agents and inference devices more effective and faster.

 If you want more information, please email to **info at a2rd dot net dot br**.